 - Full-time position (open to both tenura and non-tenure track faculty)

-- Demonstrates considerable interest in developing capacity for teaching diverse students in inclusive and equitable ways
+- Demonstrates high interest in developing capacity for teaching diverse students in inclusive and equitable ways

-- Potential for making a positive impact on the teaching culture in the home department, school/college,and broader campus community.
+- Potential for making a positive impact on the teaching culture in the home department, school/college, and/or broader campus community.

 At TEFD, we understand that becoming TIDE Ambassadors is a rewarding but rigorous experience.
 In recognition of the commitment necessary to participate in TIDE, TEFD will provide $1,500 of GOF funds that Ambassadors can use for their further professional development.
 These funds will be transferred to the Ambassador's department GOF fund in two installments.

 For more information, contact Kirsten Helmer